Home » Rome »

 However, you must get the free tickets, which are issued a few days before the event.

-St Peters Basilica can seat 15,000 people at a time, but entry can’t be guaranteed even if you have the tickets because it is pretty popular with locals and tourists.
+St Peters Basilica can seat 15,000 people at a time, but entry can’t be guaranteed even if you have the tickets because it is popular with locals and tourists.

 That’s why we recommend you arrive a few hours before the scheduled time for Mass.

-Interested in free entry to the Colosseum, Vatican Museums, St Peter’s Basilica and Sistine Chapel?
+Interested in free entry to the Colosseum, Vatican Museums, St Peter’s Basilica, and Sistine Chapel?
 Buy the Omnia Card

 Back to Top